-Note 3 included in the Audited Financial Statements for the years ended December 31st, 2016, 2015 and 2014 containing the different changes to the NIFs published by the CINIF, and applicable to Monex.
+Note 3 included in the Audited Financial Statements for the years ended December 31st, 2017, 2016 and 2015 and the Independent Auditors' report attached in section 6 "Annexes" of this Annual Report, containing the different changes to the NIFs published by the CINIF, and applicable to Monex.
 As a result, it generates accounting changes, besides several amendments in this regulation applicable for the analyzed years in this document.